-BUT NEPAL’S TRUTH AND RECONCILIATION COMMISSION IS YET TO HEAR A SINGLE ONE.
+BUT NEPAL’S TRUTH AND RECONCILIATION COMMISSION HASN’T HEARD A SINGLE ONE.

 The civil war ended here in 2006.
 Nine years later the Truth and Reconciliation Commission was created.
 But legal barriers, logistics issues and a lack of political will have left tens of thousands of complaints stagnating.
 Among them, the few sexual assault cases may face the greatest obstacles.

 NEPALGUNJ, NEPAL — She was alone when government soldiers walked into her home.

 They told the 12-year-old that they were searching for Maoists, members of the armed group waging war against the government.